Unit 3 - Practice Quiz

 26 Are Context-Free Languages (CFLs) closed under intersection?

-A. No, the intersection of two CFLs is not necessarily a CFL.
+A. No, the intersection is always Regular.

 B. Yes, the intersection of two CFLs is always a CFL.